OfficeStack/OpenSkedge/README.md

 ### Authors and Contributors
 * Copyright 2012-2013 Max Fierke (@maxfierke)
-* Copyright 2012-2013 University of Minnesota - Carlson School of Manangement
 * Copyright 2003 Brigham Young University (For the bits of Employee Scheduler present)

 ### Projects that OpenSkedge uses